Harsimran-dosanjh/student-managment/README.md

 # student-managment
+well, this is my first python for my school academics
-student management is based on python program
+- It is based on python language
+- frontend -> python( tkinter)
+- backend -> python and mysql connectivity